Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Reviews: PCA, K-means, Rcut, and LE

 \subsection{Laplacian Eigenmap (LE)}

-LE is a dimensionality reduction algorithm that works with similarity matrix $W$ \cite{belkin2003laplacian}.
-It finds low dimensional codes $X_i\in\mathbb{R}^{r}$ for the $i$th data:
+LE \cite{belkin2003laplacian} is a dimensionality reduction algorithm that works with the same similarity matrix $W$ as Rcut.
+It finds low-dimensional codes $X_i\in\mathbb{R}^{r}$ for the $i$th data:

-where $X_i$ is the $i$th column of $X$, $L=S-W$ is the Laplacian matrix of $W$.\footnote{The original version imposes $XSX^T=I$, whose counterpart in spectral clustering is Ncut \cite{shi2000normalized,belkin2003laplacian}.
-However, the simplified version here, whose counterpart in spectral clustering is Rcut, makes the connection to other methods more straightforward.} The left-hand side can be read as: if a data pair is close originally, i.e. $W_{ij}$ large, their codes should be close too, i.e. $\|X_i-X_j\|_2^2$ small.
-The constraint $XX^T=I$ is to avoid trivial solution.
-In this way, the data relationship embodied by $W$ is approximately preserved by the codes.
-Considering (\ref{equ:hLh}), it is not hard to see the equivalence of the left-hand side to the right-hand side.
-Note that it takes exactly the form of (\ref{equ:ratio cut relax}).
+where $X_i$ is the $i$th column of $X$, $L=S-W$ is the Laplacian matrix of $W$.
+The constraint $XX^T=I$ is to avoid trivial solution.\footnote{The original LE imposes $XSX^T=I$, whose counterpart in spectral clustering is Ncut \cite{shi2000normalized,belkin2003laplacian}.
+However, the simplified version here, whose counterpart in spectral clustering is Rcut, is more elementary, and it makes the connections to PCA and K-means feasible.} The left-hand side of (\ref{equ:laplacian eigenmap}) implies that if a data pair is close ($W_{ij}$ being large), their codes should be close too ($\|X_i-X_j\|_2^2$ being small).
+In this way, the data relationship contained by $W$ is approximately preserved by the codes.
+The equivalence of the left-hand side and the right-hand side is due to property (\ref{equ:hLh}) of the Laplacian matrix.\footnote{Note that the right-hand side takes exactly the form of the relaxed Rcut (\ref{equ:ratio cut relax}).
 However, the task here focuses on representation rather than clustering.
-It does not care whether the data has cluster structure or not.
+It does not care whether the data has cluster structure or not.}

-Any rotation of the $r$ smallest eigenvectors of $L$ is a qualified solution.
-Let $L=V^T\Lambda V$ be the full spectral decomposition,\footnote{For spectral decomposition of Laplacian matrix, by default we use the full form that includes all zero eigenvalues, and assume an ascending order of eigenvalues.} with $V_1=\frac{1}{\sqrt{n}}\mb{1}^T$ the smallest eigenvector.
-For the purpose of dimensionality reduction, the constant $V_1$ is often omitted.
-One can either restrict $X\mb{1}=\mb{0}$ to obtain $r$ dimensional codes $X^*=V_{2:r+1}$, or restrict $X= $ to obtain $r-1$ dimensional codes $\tilde{X}^*=V_{2:r}$.
+According to the right hand side of (\ref{equ:laplacian eigenmap}), any rotation of the $r$ smallest eigenvectors of $L$ is a qualified solution.
+Let $L=V^T\Lambda V$ be the full spectral decomposition of $L$,\footnote{By default we use the full form of spectral decomposition for the Laplacian matrix in this paper, which includes all zero eigenvalues, and we assume an ascending order of the eigenvalues.} where $V_1=\frac{1}{\sqrt{n}}\mb{1}^T$ is the smallest eigenvector (see property 1 and 3 of the Laplacian matrix).
+For the purpose of dimensionality reduction, the constant component $V_1$ is often omitted.
+We can either restrict $X\mb{1}=\mb{0}$ to obtain $r$ dimensional codes $X^*=V_{2:r+1}$, or restrict $X= $ to obtain $r-1$ dimensional codes $\tilde{X}^*=V_{2:r}$.
+In this paper, we adopt the latter scheme, and sometimes also use (\ref{equ:laplacian eigenmap}).